andysingal/llm-course/transformers/Definiitons-AI.md

 The key idea is that the representation captures some essential features or characteristics of the original data to make it useful for further analysis or processing.

+- Attention sink: An "attention sink" is a phenomenon in large language models where initial tokens, especially the very first one, consistently receive a disproportionate amount of attention across transformer layers.
+This happens because the softmax function allocates unused attention to a few tokens, and in auto-regressive models, the initial tokens are seen most frequently, leading to a concentration of attention
+- Rotary Position Embedding: Most LLMs adopt Rotary Position Embedding as their default positional encoding mechanism, which has become the de facto standard in contemporary architectures.
+RoPE encodes token positions by rotating each query/key vector on a sequence of two-dimensional planes.
+This formulation allows attention scores to depend on relative positional offsets while preserving the simple dot-product structure.

 ## SELF-SUPERVISED LEARNING
 Self-supervised learning is a pretraining procedure that lets neural networks leverage large, unlabeled datasets in a supervised fashion.